 Two resistant starch cookbooks have been published: The CarbLovers Diet by the editors of Health magazine and The Skinny Carb Diet by David Feder and the editors of Prevention magazine.
 In addition, several recipes are available at www.KingArthurFlour.com, using Hi-maize® high amylose corn starch and at www.Flourish-Flour.com, using Flourish high amylose wheat flour.

 What are the sources of isolated and extracted resistant starch?

 High amylose corn, green banana flour, and raw potato starch are the most common sources of unmodified RS2 resistant starch.
 High amylose wheat is also being developed and may be available in the near future.

-Bob’s Red Mill sells raw potato starch, which is commonly referenced by many users online.
+Raw potato starch is commonly referenced by many users online.
 It should be used as a supplement, as it loses its resistant starch and cooks out when heated or processed.

 What types of resistant starch are being used in the food industry?